coderolls/coderolls-blog/_posts/java-basic/2021-12-06-for-each-loop.md

 For-each loop is introduced in Java 1.5.

-It provides a better approach to traverse the array or collection.
+It provides a better approach to traversing the array or collection.

 In a simple for loop, we initialize the variable and write the condition for that variable.
 But in for each loop, we do not have to initialize a variable or write any condition for that.

-For-each loop is always used to traverse over the array or any collection.
+The foreach loop is always used to traverse over the array or any collection.

 The for-each loop i.e. enhanced for loop will automatically traverse for each element of the array or collection.